SWAN was founded in 2012, at a time when there was little or no information, support or understanding of autistic women.

 In response to that question, Dr Stewart and a small but dedicated group of autistic women got together to drive a new narrative around autistic women, and create their own spaces for peer support, information sharing, knowledge exchange, and social connection.

-The SWAN analogy describes the experience of many autistic women who, through masking to meet societal expectations and fit into a predominantly neurotypical world, may appear to glide effortlessly across the surface of life, whilst frantically paddling underneath just to stay afloat.
+The SWAN analogy describes the experience of many autistic women, girls and non-binary people who, through masking to meet societal expectations and fit into a predominantly neurotypical world, may appear to glide effortlessly across the surface of life, whilst frantically paddling underneath just to stay afloat.

-From its beginnings as a small, volunteer-led organisation, SWAN has grown into a ground-breaking autistic-led Charity, delivering services, information and support both for and by autistic women across Scotland, and placing the experiences of those autistic women at the centre of everything we do.
+From its beginnings as a small, volunteer-led organisation, SWAN has grown into a ground-breaking autistic-led Charity, delivering services, information and support both for and by autistic women, girls and non-binary people across Scotland, and placing the experiences of those autistic women, girls and non-binary people at the centre of everything we do.

-Despite having come a long way since 2012, autistic women continue to face significant barriers in accessing diagnosis and support, or even the information they need to understand themselves and their own needs.
+Despite having come a long way since 2012, autistic women, girls and non-binary people continue to face significant barriers in accessing diagnosis and support, or even the information they need to understand themselves and their own needs.

-SWAN is a space created by autistic women for autistic women, where we can be who we are, understand ourselves better, and share our experiences, challenges, interests and joys.
+SWAN is a space created by autistic women, girls and non-binary people for autistic women, girls and non-binary people, where we can be who we are, understand ourselves better, and share our experiences, challenges, interests and joys.